rpax/MASSIS/_tutorials/05-perception.md

 }
 	```

-  2. Using the LowLevelAgent's `getProperty()` and `setProperty()` methods.
+  2. By defining a  property "TAGGED" for the LowLevelAgent, which can be read with `getProperty()` and modified with `setProperty()`.
 These methods provide a simple way for storing information in the low-level agents.
 However, it becomes quickly unmaintanable.
 The way for doing this should be the following:

 	```java
   public boolean isTagged() {